Custodial vs. Non-Custodial Wallets: Understanding the Difference Points

 Another advantage of custodial wallets is that the central authority managing your wallet offers backup facilities.
 This makes it easier to undo any transaction or restore a previous version.

-Cons of Building a Custodial Wallets
+Drawbacks of Custodial Wallets

 The biggest disadvantage of going with Custodial cryptocurrency services is that you do not have autonomy over your wallet.